Top Stories from India

 in India

-In India, Snus is banned by law, including its sale, purchase, and all forms of advertisement.
-However, it is not specified in online sources whether Snus can be imported for personal use.
+In India, snus is banned by law, including its sale, purchase, and all forms of advertisement.
+However, it is not specified in online sources whether snus can be imported for personal use.
 If you have any relevant or firsthand information, please share it with the GSTHR team.

 Pouches